-Bluefin tuna sold for $320,000 in 1st Tsukiji sale of '18
+Bluefin tuna sold for $320,000 in Tsukiji's last new year

 The winning bid for the prized but threatened species at the predawn auction was well below the record 155.4 million yen bid at 2013's annual New Year auction.
 It amounts to about 90,000 yen ($798) per kilogram and was paid by a local wholesaler, the reports said.

 This year's top per kilogram price, for a smaller tuna, was $1,419 per kilogram, compared with about $7,930 per kilogram for the 2013 record-setting auction price, the Nihon Keizai Shimbun and other local media reported.
-That price was paid by Kiyomura Corp., whose owner Kiyoshi Kimura runs the Sushi Zanmai chain, the reports said.
+The 30.4 million yen ($260,000) price was paid by Kiyomura Corp., whose owner Kiyoshi Kimura runs the Sushi Zanmai chain, the reports said.
 Kimura has often won the annual auction in the past.

+The new year auction prices are way above the usual price paid for bluefin tuna at Tsukiji, which at the end of the year was 4,500 yen ($40) per kilogram.

+"Obviously the price doesn't reflect the true market price of the fish.
+It's wrapped in with the ceremonial aspects of the auction," said Jamie Gibbon of the Pew Trust's global conservation team.

 The reports said the top priced tuna was one of the biggest ever sold at the auction.